b0ts/selenium-webdriverjs-await/readme.md

 To run the example:
 First clone the repo to a local folder
-Then install the dependency
+Then navigate to selenium-webdriverjs-await and install the dependencies via NPM
 $ npm install

-Finally run the tests
+You can run all tests via NPM
-$ npm test
+$ npm run test

 For the details on Javascript Selenese see the docs here: